tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <nick>

-Oh, asexuality is absolutely hilarious, I can-- everything that I've kind of said in here that's kind of like, "oh, poor Nick," no, it can be funny with a different-- [laughs]
+Oh, asexuality is absolutely hilarious, I can-- everything that I've kind of said in here that's kind of like, "oh, poor Nick," no, it can be funny with a different-- <u>[laughs]</u>

 </nick>
 </compare>